skysky2333/KmerDecon/README.md

 - `max-memory`: Maximum memory in GB for the Bloom filter.
 Adjusts parameters to fit within this limit.
 - `false-positive-rate`: Desired false positive rate (default: 0.001).
 - `expected-elements`: Expected number of unique k-mers.
 If not provided, it is estimated using HyperLogLog.
+- `--exclude-filter`: A .bf filter file path.
+If provided, any k-mers present in the excluded filter will not be encoded into the new build filter.

 ### 2. Decontaminating Reads